Curriculum and Competencies

 Program Competencies

-Upon completion of the FSU PA Program, graduates are expected to be competent in the following areas with an emphasis on rural and medically underserved populations:
+Upon completion of the FSU PA Program, graduates demonstrate competency in the following areas, with an emphasis on rural and medically underserved populations:

 MK Demonstrate an understanding for the medical, behavioral and social knowledge necessary to evaluate and manage patients across all ages and patient populations in both primary care and specialty settings.